When to plant amaryllis bulbs for blooming plants over the Christmas period

 (Image credit: Getty Images)

-But if you’re not fussed about this festive addition and are just looking to add some colour to your winter garden idea, you can plant your amaryllis bulbs later than that.
-In fact, they can be planted anytime from September to January.
+If you’re not fussed about this festive addition and are just looking to add some colour to your home during the gloomier months, though, you can plant your amaryllis bulbs later than that.

 Headshot of gardening expert Steve Chilton